Fresh Water WA

 In contrast, Geraldton’s local supply has high TDS (800–1,200 mg/L), elevated sodium (244 mg/L) exceeding aesthetic guidelines, affecting taste and odour.¹⁸,¹⁹ It’s classified as ‘hard’ with significant calcium / magnesium,²⁰ and nitrates can reach 30–40mg/L, generally safe for adults but a potential risk for infants and pregnant women.²¹

-The Fresh Water Western Australia logo combines a classic teardrop symbolising fresh water, with an ocean wave held within it, representing our limitless ocean water source.
-Together they capture the essence of our reverse osmosis process.
-And it looks cool.
+The FWWA logo combines a classic teardrop symbolising fresh water, with an ocean wave held within it, representing our limitless ocean water source.
+Together they capture the essence of our sustainable reverse osmosis process.